Australia demands apology from China after fake image posted on social media | Law-Order

 Australia demands apology from China after fake image posted on social media

+Australia's relationship with China has deteriorated since Canberra called for an international inquiry into the origins of the coronavirus pandemic.
+Earlier this month, China outlined a list of grievances about Australia's foreign investment, national security and human rights policy, saying Canberra needed to correct its actions to restore the bilateral relationship with its largest trading partner.

-He said countries around the world were watching how Beijing responded to tensions in Australia's relationship with China.
+Morrison said countries around the world were watching how Beijing responded to tensions in Australia's relationship with China.
+In the latest in a series of trade sanctions, China announced on Friday it will impose temporary anti-dumping tariffs of up to 212.1% on wine imported from Australia, a move Canberra has labelled unjustified and linked to diplomatic grievances.

+Australia has told 13 special forces soldiers they face dismissal in relation to an independent report on alleged unlawful killings in Afghanistan, the head of the country's army said on Friday.
+Zhao wrote on Twitter: "Shocked by murder of Afghan civilians & prisoners by Australian soldiers.
+We strongly condemn such acts, & call for holding them accountable."

+His Twitter account had posted the same message, but without the fake image of the soldier and child, on Friday.
+Morrison said Australia had established a "transparent and honest" process for investigating the allegations against the accused soldiers and this "is what a free, democratic, liberal country does".

 - READ MORE ON: